gnieboer/tsp-redesign/pages/loan-basics/applying-for-a-loan.md

 By law, your spouse has certain rights to your TSP account.
 When requesting a loan, you must indicate if you are married, even if you are separated from your spouse.
 + FERS or uniformed services participants: Your spouse must consent to your TSP loan by signing the Loan Agreement that you print from this website.
 + CSRS participants: We must notify your spouse when you apply for a loan.
 Exceptions to the spousal rule may be approved under very limited circumstances.
-For more information, please refer to [Form TSP-16](#), _Exception to Spousal Requirements_ ( [TSP-U-16](#), for uniformed services members), which is available from your agency or service.
+For more information, please refer to [Exception to Spousal Requirements](#), _Form TSP-16_ ( [TSP-U-16](#), for uniformed services members), which is available from your agency or service.
 ## Residential loan documentation
 When you request a residential loan, you must complete the Residential Loan Agreement and submit it, along with any required documentation, before your loan can be approved.
 This form documents the costs associated with the purchase or construction of your primary residence.
 ### Documentation requirements